jym0404/RandomFunction/README.md

 If the length of the args equals to 1, the **same arguments will be used for all functions**.

 >**Caution**<br>
->String is also iterable, the code below splits the string into characters and passes them to the function.
+>**String is also iterable**, the code below splits the string into characters and passes them to the function.
 >```python
 >random_execute((a,b), args=["Hello, World!"])
 >```